mspnp/aks-baseline/networking/README.md

 ## Topology Details

-See the [AKS baseline Network Topology](./topology.md) for specifics on how this hub-spoke model has its subnets defined and IP space allocation concerns accounted for.
+See the [AKS Baseline Network Topology](./topology.md) for specifics on how this hub-spoke model has its subnets defined and IP space allocation concerns accounted for.

 ## See also